scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_05_RegionExtraction.md

 ---

 ### Plot this to see what it looks like.
-Note : in this case, it will be very useful to add coastlines for reference.
+Note: in this case, it will be very useful to add coastlines for reference.
 Use the techniques from [Sec#2 Plotting - Additional features](./Sec_03_Plotting.ipynb#Additional-features).

 ```python